nf-core/pixelator/docs/output.md

 </details>

+This step uses the `pixelator single-cell graph` command.
+The input is the edge list dataframe (CSV) generated in the collapse step and after filtering it by count (`--graph_min_count`), the connected components of the graph (graphs) are computed and added to the edge list in a column called "component".

+The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges.
+(See `--multiplet_recovery`).
+The information to keep track of the original and new (recovered) components are stored in a file (components_recovered.csv).

 ### Cell-calling, filtering, and annotation

-This step uses the `pixelator single-cell annotate` command.

-The annotate command takes as input the edge list (CSV) file generated in the graph command.
-It parses, and filters the edgelist to find putative cells, and it will generate a pxl file containing the edgelist, and an (AnnData object)[https://anndata.readthedocs.io/en/latest/] as well as some useful medatadata.

 <details markdown="1">
 <summary>Output files</summary>